 In some locations outside of the UK, where it has been permitted by host authorities and safe to do so, Secure English Language Testing services have been going ahead.

 As other countries around the world lift restrictions and it becomes safe to do so we will re-open more test centres.

 British Council test location – Kochi , British Council test location – Delhi , IDP Education – Chennai , British Council test location – Jalandhar , British Council test location – Chennai , British Council test location – Bangalore , British Council test location – Mumbai , British Council test location – Kolkata

 IDP Education – Kolkata , IDP Education – Mumbai , IDP Education – Cochin , IDP Education – Chandigarh , British Council test location – Chandigarh , British Council test location – Hyderabad , British Council test location – Pune, IDP Education – Pune , British Council test location – Ahmedabad , IDP Education – Ahmedabad , IDP Education – Bangalore, IDP Education – Jalandhar

 British Council test location – Goa , IDP Education – Hyderabad, IDP Education – New Delhi.

 IELTS is not a child’s play .
 Don’t take it too easy .
 Take training under a competent Global Personal Online Trainer who can train and guide you according to your existing status .

 Take time for preparation ( Minimum 5 months ) ; otherwise you can’t crack a handsome band score in IELTS and waste your IELTS examination fees .
 Be confident and then appear in the IELTS examination .

 About the Author

-Hi !
+Hi!
 I am Indrajit Ganguly.
 People all across the globe know me by my professional nickname IG.
-I am a spoken English language trainer and Blogger.
-I love to write article which attracts me.
+I am a spoken English trainer in Kolkata and Blogger.
+I love to write blogs and articles that attract me.